 From Recycling to Reuse—The Evolution of HYLA Alongside iPhone Trade-ins

 We were one of the first companies to spark the trade-in market when we partnered with a carrier 9 years ago.
 However, even up until about 5 years ago, our business was less focused on fueling the secondary market and more on recycling devices.

 The green initiative is still important for our business, but the build-quality of iPhones (and mobile devices in general) has caused a shift toward reuse as a focal point.
 Today’s iPhones are so well-made that they can often find second, third, and even fourth lives as consumers trade them in for new devices.

 Now, a small percentage of the millions of devices we process are recycled and the vast majority are reused.
 Because of this change, our business has evolved to focus on the technology behind device trade-ins.

 Rather than mining every device for precious metals, HYLA technology is built with device diagnostics and data about trade-in values in mind.
 And as we move beyond the 10th iPhone anniversary, this technology will evolve further to put more power in the hands of consumers.
 The easier we can make it for consumers to evaluate their own devices, the faster we’ll break the mindset that old devices should just sit in drawers and collect dust.

 The iPhone 8 is going to bring a lot of value for carriers and trade-in programs.
 But more than that, it’s going to be an event that brings us back to the days when people lined up around buildings to get their hands on the new device.
 We’re just excited to see how the market changes as a result.

-If you’re trying to get your trade-in program ready for the flood of devices when the new iPhone is released, download our free white paper, 15 Steps to Creating an Efficient Mobile Trade-in Program.
+If you’re trying to get your trade-in program ready for the flood of devices when the new iPhone is released, download our free white paper, 16 Steps to Optimize Your Mobile Trade-in Program.

 Related articles selected for you: